kaifeng-cmd/sterrato/README.md

 # LLM-as-a-Judge on RAG evaluation & Agentic RAG (ReAct)
-In this project, I first built different Retrieval-Augmented Generation (RAG) pipelines.
+In this project, I first built different **Retrieval-Augmented Generation (RAG)** pipelines.
 For the language models, I used `Gemini` from Google AI Studio, and `Kimi K2`, and `DeepSeek V3` through the OpenRouter platform.
 For vector storage, I adopted `Qdrant Cloud`, and the embedding models included `Gemini Embedding` and `IBM Granite Embedding`.
 This setup allowed me to construct multiple RAG systems with varying combinations of LLMs and embeddings as the basis for evaluation.

-To evaluate these pipelines, I designed a LLM-as-a-Judge framework.
+To evaluate these pipelines, I designed a **LLM-as-a-Judge framework**.
 My approach is similar to ChatArena-style pairwise comparison, where the judge model compares multiple outputs side by side.
 On top of this, I introduced a fixed scoring rubric covering relevance, consistency, context fit, and suitability.
 This allows the judge to simulate human-like preference judgments while producing quantitative scores, making it easier to compare multiple systems under consistent evaluation criteria.

 In addition to evaluation, I implemented an Agentic RAG system.
 Here, the RAG pipeline is embedded into a `ReAct agent (Reasoning + Acting)`.
 In this paradigm, the agent alternates between three stages: